Skip to content

 A cerebral cavernous malformation (CCM), also known as a cerebral cavernous angioma or cavernoma, is a raspberry-shaped collection of abnormal blood vessels with thin, leaky walls, most often found in the brain and the spinal cord.
 CCMs can grow at any age, including in young children.

-As a Clinical Center, we provide diagnosis, management, counseling and treatment of sporadic and familial cerebral cavernous malformations, and any resulting conditions.
+The Cerebral Cavernous Malformations Clinical Center at Wolfson Children's brings together experts from different medical specialties as one team to care for cerebral cavernous malformations in children.
+We provide diagnosis, management, counseling and treatment of sporadic and familial cerebral cavernous malformations, and any resulting conditions.

 Cerebral Cavernous Malformations Clinical Center